Patient education: High prolactin levels and prolactinomas (Beyond the Basics)

 HIGH PROLACTIN OVERVIEW

-Lactotroph adenomas (prolactinomas) are benign (non-cancerous) tumors of the pituitary gland that produce prolactin and thereby cause higher than normal blood prolactin concentrations.
-They can cause symptoms, either when the high blood prolactin concentration interferes with the function of the ovaries or testicles or, less commonly, when the adenoma grows large enough to compress nearby structures in the head, such as the nerves to the eyes.
+Prolactinomas (also called "prolactin-producing adenomas" or "lactotroph adenomas") are benign (non-cancerous) tumors of the pituitary gland that produce prolactin, thereby causing higher than normal blood prolactin concentrations.
+They can cause symptoms, either when the high blood prolactin concentration interferes with the function of the ovaries or testicles or, less commonly, when the adenoma grows large enough to compress the pituitary gland or nearby structures in the head, such as the nerves to the eyes.

 Prolactinomas occur in both men and women but are more commonly diagnosed in women who are less than 50 years than in older women or men.

 Prolactinomas can usually be treated successfully with medication alone.
-Medication lowers the prolactin level in the blood substantially, often to normal, and also usually reduces tumor size.
-However, a minority of these tumors do not respond to medication and must be treated with surgery or, less commonly, radiation therapy.
+Medication lowers the prolactin level in the blood substantially, often to normal, and also usually reduces adenoma size.
+However, a minority of these adenomas do not respond to medication and must be treated with surgery or, less commonly, radiation therapy.

 CAUSES OF HIGH PROLACTIN

-The pituitary is a small gland in the middle of the head just below the brain (figure 1).
-The pituitary contains lactotroph cells that produce prolactin, the hormone that stimulates lactation (formation of breast milk).
-Prolactinomas develop when one of these normal cells develops a mutation that allows the cell to divide repeatedly, resulting in a large number of cells that produce an excessive amount of prolactin.
-About 10 percent produce growth hormone as well as prolactin.
+Prolactinomas develop when one of the normal prolactin-producing cells in the pituitary gland develops a mutation.
+The mutation allows the cell to divide repeatedly, resulting in a large number of cells that produce an excessive amount of prolactin.
+Approximately 10 percent produce growth hormone as well as prolactin.

-Most prolactinomas remain small, less than 1 centimeter (0.4 inches) in diameter and are called microadenomas.
+Most prolactinomas remain small, less than 1 centimeter (0.4 inches) in diameter; these are called microadenomas.
 A minority grow larger, occasionally to several centimeters, and are called macroadenomas.

-The symptoms of prolactinomas fall into two categories: symptoms that result from elevated blood prolactin levels and those that result from compression of surrounding tissues.
+The symptoms of prolactinomas fall into two categories: those that result from elevated blood prolactin levels, and those that result from compression of the normal pituitary and surrounding tissues.

 Symptoms caused by elevated blood prolactin — Elevated blood prolactin interferes with the function of the ovaries in women and the testicles in men.
-Therefore, it causes symptoms in premenopausal women and in men, but not in postmenopausal women, whose ovaries have stopped functioning.
+Therefore, it causes symptoms in premenopausal women and in men, but not in women who have already been through menopause, since their ovaries have already stopped functioning.

-Women — When a high blood prolactin concentration interferes with the function of the ovaries in a premenopausal woman, secretion of estradiol, the main estrogen, decreases.
-Symptoms include irregular or absent menstrual periods, infertility, menopausal symptoms (hot flashes and vaginal dryness) and, after several years, osteoporosis.
+Women — When a high blood prolactin concentration interferes with the function of the ovaries in a premenopausal woman, secretion of estradiol (the main form of the hormone estrogen) decreases.
+Symptoms include irregular or absent menstrual periods, infertility, menopausal symptoms (hot flashes and vaginal dryness), and, after several years, osteoporosis (thinning and weakening of the bones).
 High prolactin levels can also cause milk discharge from the breasts.

-Men — When a high blood prolactin concentration interferes with the function of the testicles, the production of testosterone (the main male sex hormone) and sperm decrease.
-Low testosterone causes decreased energy, sex drive, muscle mass and strength, and blood count.
-If levels remain low for several years, bone strength may become decreased (osteoporosis).
-High blood prolactin also causes difficulty in getting an erection, as well as breast tenderness and enlargement.
+Men — When a high blood prolactin concentration interferes with the function of the testicles, the production of testosterone (the main male sex hormone), and sperm production.
+Low testosterone causes decreased energy, sex drive, muscle mass and strength, and blood count (anemia).
+If levels remain low for several years, bone strength may decrease (osteoporosis).
+High levels of prolactin in the blood also cause difficulty in getting an erection, as well as breast tenderness and enlargement.